AksHitShr/Transformers-from-scratch/README.md

 - testbleu.txt: Scores for all sentences in the test set, printed in the format- 'sentence TAB score'.

-- Report.pdf: Report containing answers to the theory questions, hyperparameters used to train the models, corresponding graphs, evaluation metrics and analysis of the results.

 #### Command to run any of the code files:
 > python3 <File_Name>.py